Sarabor/Grafana/README.md

 ### Grafana installation
-Execute the docker-compose to create a Grafana container with persistent storage.
+Execute the docker-compose in this repository to create a Grafana container with persistent storage.
 ```shell
 docker-compose up -d
 ```